 What’s in a Moroccan salad?

 Many Moroccan salads are quite unlike a “salad” as we might typically think of it.
 Very few use a base of greens, and in fact most don’t use a broad range of ingredients.
+Some are cold, like this, while others can be served warm like zaalouk (a tasty eggplant and tomato salad).

 Instead, most focus on one or two main ingredients – often vegetables or beans – and add complimentary flavors.
 You then enjoy a few different salads together, typically as the start of a meal.